News and Events Menu

 “I thought, ‘OK, I want to be a doctor,’” he decided.

-Now, as the new director of the O’Neal Comprehensive Cancer Center at UAB and an expert in the science of DNA repair, Barry P. Sleckman, M.D., Ph.D., says that doing “great things” – as his mentor, immunologist Emil R. Unanue, M.D., often described it – is the key to finding meaningful success in any field.
+Now, as the new director of the UAB O’Neal Comprehensive Cancer Center and an expert in the science of DNA repair, Barry P. Sleckman, M.D., Ph.D., says that doing “great things” – as his mentor, immunologist Emil R. Unanue, M.D., often described it – is the key to finding meaningful success in any field.

 After only four months on the New Jersey State Police Force, Sleckman returned to Farleigh Dickinson University to hit the books and build his resumé so he could transfer into a pre-med program.